 - Intermediate AMD: Large drusen and/or pigment changes.
-There may be mild vision loss, but most people do not experience any problems.
+There may be mild vision loss, but most people don’t experience any problems.

-- Late-stage AMD: Dry or wet macular degeneration causing vision loss.
+- Late-stage AMD: Dry or wet macular degeneration that causes vision loss.

 People with late-stage AMD may lose the ability to read or recognize faces.
-AMD does not usually cause complete blindness.
-Even at a very advanced stage of AMD in both eyes it is usually still possible to find your way around.
-But the overall vision loss can be so severe that it meets the legal definition of “blindness,” for which the German health care system guarantees monthly disability benefits.
+AMD doesn’t usually lead to complete blindness.
+Even at a very advanced stage of AMD in both eyes, it is usually still possible to find your way around.
+But the overall vision loss can be so severe that it meets the legal definition of “blindness,” for which the German health care system provides monthly disability benefits.

 Other tests can confirm the diagnosis and help to plan treatment.
-If the doctor thinks you have wet AMD, fluorescein angiography can be used.
+If the doctor thinks you have wet AMD, an examination called fluorescein angiography of the retina can be used to check whether that is true.
 This involves injecting a dye solution into a vein in your arm.
 The solution is carried to the blood vessels in the retina.
 A special camera can then be used to detect changes in these vessels.

 There is currently no effective treatment for dry macular degeneration.

-Wet AMD is typically treated with medicine that is injected into the eyeball to prevent blood vessel growth.
+Wet AMD is typically treated with medicine that is injected into the eye to prevent blood vessel growth.
 This medicine is known as anti-vascular endothelial growth factor (anti-VEGF).
-Although this treatment cannot cure AMD, it can stop or at least slow down the progression.
-Sometimes vision even improves during treatment.
+Although this treatment can’t cure AMD, it can stop or at least slow down the progression.
+Sometimes vision even improves again during treatment.

 Photodynamic therapy is less effective, and therefore no longer that common.
-Laser therapy is also only rarely used.
-It involves heating and destroying abnormal blood vessels with laser beams.
+Laser therapy is also only rarely used nowadays.
+This treatment involves heating and destroying abnormal blood vessels with laser beams.
 Photodynamic therapy applies a combination of medication and laser beams.
 Both of these therapies are only very rarely suitable for treating wet AMD.
 They also have more side effects than anti-VEGF therapy.

-In some exceptional cases and when no other treatment has helped, abnormal blood vessels may be removed surgically.
+In some exceptional cases – and if no other treatment has helped – abnormal blood vessels may be removed surgically.

-Dietary supplements containing a combination of different ingredients (vitamin C, vitamin E, zinc, copper, and lutein with zeaxanthin or beta-carotene) may be able to slow the progression in people who are at greater risk of developing late-stage AMD.
+Dietary supplements containing a combination of certain ingredients (vitamin C, vitamin E, zinc, copper, and lutein with zeaxanthin or beta-carotene) may be able to slow the progression of the disease in people who are at greater risk of developing late-stage AMD.

-Berufsverband der Augenärzte Deutschlands e.V.
-(BAV) / Deutsche Ophthalmologische Gesellschaft (DOG).
+Berufsverband der Augenärzte Deutschlands (BVA), Deutsche Ophthalmologische Gesellschaft (DOG).
 Leitlinie Nr.
-21. Altersabhängige Makuladegeneration AMD.
-November 2011.
+21: Altersabhängige Makuladegeneration AMD.
+October 30, 2015.

 Chakravarthy U, Evans J, Rosenfeld PJ.
 Age related macular degeneration.
 BMJ 2010; 340: c981.